 Stick around for announcements, and maybe you will be among those lucky customers to “park” this beauty in your kitchen!

-Some time ago I posted a photo of this salad to my instagram and considered it a crime not to write the detaild of this recipe, as it ideally suits the gloomy fall weather.
+Some time ago I posted a photo of this salad to my Instagram and considered it a crime not to write the details of this recipe, as it ideally suits the gloomy fall weather.
 I used fresh kale, which I slightly roasted in the oven […]

 If you are an active foodie, then this news is for you: popular apartment rental service – Airbnb just launched restaurant reservations feature (hurray!).